 I intentionally included what I think are the quickest and easiest Quick and Easy Vegan Breakfast Recipes I could find.
 I even had a hard time with pancakes and waffles but when they have very minimal ingredients and are made in a blender I figure that’s pretty easy.
 Otherwise you’ll be eating smoothies, toast and chia bowls every morning.

 I don’t know if you’re like me but I like to be able to just get up, eat breakfast and get on with my day.
 That means I spend about 5 minutes getting my breakfast ready and 15 minutes eating it.
 You guessed it, I usually have oatmeal with fruit in it.
 Now maybe I can change up my breakfast a bit and add some variety to my life.
 Maybe you can too with these Easy Vegan Breakfast Recipes.

 I hope you find several that become your favorites, or at least get some ideas that will help you make up your own recipes.

 If you like these Easy Vegan Breakfast Recipes, you may also like these:

 Quick and Easy Vegan Breakfast Recipes

-2. Tropical Green Smoothie – My Natural Family
+2. Tropical Paleo Green Smoothie – My Natural Family

-3. Almond Chia Pudding – Gluten Free Daddy
+3. Basic Chia Seed Pudding – Gluten Free Daddy

 This is one of the easiest breakfasts you’ll ever make but be warned.
 You have to be organized because you need to make it the night before and put it in the frig to do its thing.
 That only takes 5 minutes though.
 In the morning it’s all ready to just take out of the frig and eat.
 To be totally honest, I haven’t always liked chia pudding but when I found this recipe, I changed my mind.